0xbitx/DEDSEC_TELETABOT/README.md

 ### DESCRIPTION

-TELETABOT is an advanced tool designed to monitor, intercept, and analyze Telegram bot activity using the Telegram Bot API and Telethon.
-It automates the process of capturing messages from target bots—whether for security research, penetration testing, or intelligence gathering—and forwards them to your designated account in real-time.
+TELETABOT is an advanced intelligence-gathering tool designed to extract information from Telegram bots using the Telegram Bot API.
+It enables security researchers and investigators to monitor and analyze bot activities for threat intelligence and cybersecurity purposes.

-### With TELETABOT, you can:
+With TELETABOT, you can:

-  * Extract and log conversations from Telegram bots effortlessly.
-  * Monitor malicious bots to detect suspicious activities.
-  * Automate data collection for cybersecurity investigations.
+   * Extract Bot Information: Retrieve comprehensive details about target bots including usernames and metadata
-  * Securely forward intercepted messages to your own chat for further analysis.
+   * Monitor Message Traffic: Capture and forward bot messages to your own chat for analysis
+   * Download Owner Profile Pictures: Extract and save profile images of bot operators for identification
+   * Intercept Bot Communications: Automatically forward all messages from target bots to your controlled environment
+   * Gather Threat Intelligence: Collect valuable data for security research and incident response

+### Key Features:

+   * Bot Information Extraction: Uses getMe API to retrieve bot details
+   * Message Interception: Forwards messages from target bots to your account
+   * Profile Picture Dumping: Downloads all profile photos of bot owners/operators
+   * Real-time Monitoring: Captures and displays message content in formatted tables
+   * Session Management: Stores Telegram credentials for persistent operations

+### Technical Capabilities:

+   * Supports multiple content types (text, images, documents, videos)
+   * Handles bulk message forwarding through update tracking
+   * Organizes extracted profile pictures in dedicated directories
+   * Provides structured output with message IDs, types, and content
+   * Maintains session persistence for repeated operations

 Built for security researchers, penetration testers, and digital forensics experts, TELETABOT provides a powerful and efficient way to track bot communications while maintaining full control over the data flow.